FCS-analysis/PyScanFCS/Readme.txt

 There are also precompiled binaries for various systems.

 This package provides the Python module `pyscanfcs` and its graphical user interface.
-The graphical user interface is written with wxPython.
+The graphical user interface is written in wxPython.

 Installation and usage: